Casa Milà La Pedrera Tickets

 Is Casa Milà Worth Visiting

-As one of Barcelona's most popular tourist attractions, we definitely think so, yes.
-For architecture fans, absolutely.
-For Gaudi fans, definitely.
-Families will also enjoy visiting Casa Milà La Pedrera as the kids won't have ever seen a property like it.
+- Families will also enjoy visiting Casa Milà - La Pedrera as the kids won't have ever seen a property like it!

 What you see when visiting Casa Milà

-• The outside of Casa Milà
+- The outside of Casa Milà - La Pedrera

-• Gaudi's unique designs
+- Gaudi's unique designs

-• The famous roof terrace
+- The famous roof terrace

-• The museum inside
+- The museum inside

 About Casa Milà - La Pedrera

-Built between 1906 and 1912, Casa Milà La Pedrera, which is actually a block of flats, is one of Barcelona's iconic landmarks and is open to the public (ticket required) allowing visitors to enjoy Gaudi's incredible designs.
+Built between 1906 and 1912, Casa Milà - La Pedrera, which is actually a block of flats, is one of Barcelona's iconic landmarks and is open to the public (ticket required) allowing visitors to enjoy Gaudi's incredible designs.

 Casa Milà - La Pedrera Fun Facts

-• Casa Milà - La Pedrera was Gaudi's last major private commission before he started to concentrate solely on the Sagrada Familia.
+- Casa Milà - La Pedrera was Gaudi's last major private commission before he started to concentrate solely on the Sagrada Familia.

-• The chimney stacks at La Pedrera resemble warriors.
+- The chimney stacks at La Pedrera resemble warriors.

-• You won't find many (if any) straight lines in Casa Milà - La Pedrera due to Gaudi taking his inspiration from nature.
+- You won't find many (if any) straight lines in Casa Milà - La Pedrera due to Gaudi taking his inspiration from nature.

-• It caused controversy during the construction process.
+- It caused controversy during the construction process.
 Some locals weren't happy at all!

-• La Pedrera is only a nickname, with Casa Milà being the official name of the property!
+- La Pedrera is only a nickname, with Casa Milà being the official name of the property!

 Inside Casa Milà - La Pedrera

-An area in the building that is dedicated to Antoni Gaudi's life and works which includes designs, models as well as audio-visual presentations.
+- The Gaudi Center (Espai Gaudi): An area in the building that is dedicated to Antoni Gaudi's life and works which includes designs, models as well as audio-visual presentations.

-On the main floor where the Milà residence used to be.
+- The inner courtyards and the Exhibition Room: On the main floor where the Milà residence used to be.

-Use the accompanying audio visual presentation as a guide.
+- The Pedrera Apartments: Use the accompanying audio visual presentation as a guide.
 See some of the original period furniture and works of art in the area as well as the classic household accessories on show.

-Which has the nickname of 'the garden of warriors' due to the ventilation towers and chimneys that have been turned into sculptures with what appear to be faces of warriors moulded to them.
+- The amazing roof terrace: Which has the nickname of 'the garden of warriors' due to the ventilation towers and chimneys that have been turned into sculptures with what appear to be faces of warriors moulded to them.

 Casa Milà - La Pedrera Night Time Experience (see ticket details)

 All visits to Casa Milà - La Pedrera are enjoyable but for those wanting a little extra, how about a night time visit.
-As we know, the architecture of Casa Milà - La Pedrera is one of the main reasons why people visit, however, at night time they also light the rooftop with projections that further transform the already incredible property.
+The architecture of Casa Milà - La Pedrera is one of the main reasons why people visit, however, at night time they also light the rooftop with projections that further transform the already incredible property.
 The night time experiences also tend to be quieter with smaller crowds as it doesn't offer the same views as the day time but it does offer a different experience.

 You will be accompanied by a guide and you will see the Flower Courtyard, the Whale Attic (where the Gaudi Exhibition is located) and the Warrior Rooftop.
 The light projections are shown on the stairwells and you can enjoy the show with a glass of Cava!
 You are not able to visit the apartment on this ticket though.